ElleryXii/Affine_PIC/README.md

 This project implementes the [Affine Particle-In-Cell](https://www.math.ucla.edu/~jteran/papers/JSSTS15.pdf) method.

 The 2D simulator starter code and renderer is provided by Doug James [here](http://graphics.stanford.edu/courses/cs348c/PA3_APIC2017/index.html).
 The starter code itself is based on [Robert Bridson's 2D simulator](https://www.cs.ubc.ca/%7Erbridson/).

+The 3D simulator is modified and expended based on the 2D one.
 The 3D renderer is taken from [Chrsitopher Batty's 3D fluid simulator](https://github.com/christopherbatty/Fluid3D).

 # Dependency